InnovationLeap/website/public/content/en/super-mario-worker-project.md

 **--Additional Notes--**

-1. All current updates of Super Mario Worker Project v1.x are based on Mario Worker 1.1 (Game Maker ver.).
+1. All current updates of Super Mario Worker Project v1.x are based on Mario Worker 1.1.
 2. SMWP saves levels in the .smwl format by default.
 This format is not compatible with Mario Worker 1.1 or SMWP v0.x.
 Levels saved in this format can be loaded by the current or any newer version of SMWP v1.x.
 However, if you try to load them with an older version of SMWP v1.x, a warning will appear, and some level elements may be lost.
 You can also open .mfl levels created in Mario Worker 1.1, but SMWP cannot save levels in the .mfl format.